 In addition, marketing plays a massive role in how fantasy books do in the marketplace, especially with the advent of social media.

 Fewer and fewer people are physically traveling over to the bookstore to browse through their selection.
-Instead, more customers opt to research book reviews online and end up purchasing a book of interest right then and there.
+Instead, more customers opt to research book reviews online and purchase a book of interest right then and there.

 There’s a lot that goes into marketing nowadays.
 It’s not just a matter of striking a deal with a publishing company anymore and relying on their name to gather recognition for a novel.
-Fantasy writers now have to connect with their target audiences by connecting on social media, holding talks about their book, and making the novel available in multiple platforms.
+Instead, fantasy writers now have to connect with their target audiences by connecting on social media, holding talks about their book, and making the novel available on multiple platforms.

-If a fantasy novel is only marketed as a physical text, there’s a large portion of potential sales that are being missed, sine there are a growing amount of customers that are beginning to shift toward the e-book and audiobook platforms.
+If a fantasy novel is only marketed as a physical text, there’s a large portion of potential sales that are being missed since there are a growing amount of customers that are beginning to shift toward the e-book and audiobook platforms.

 Put simply, marketing is a tough ordeal, but it’s essential to book sales.
 If readers don’t know about your book, how else are they going to buy it?